pingcap/tidb/docs/design/2024-05-10-extension-authentication-plugin.md

 ### Compatibility
 The feature needs to be compatible with existing user related statements and options, such as `CREATE USER`, `ALTER USER`, `SET PASSWORD`.
 However, it will not work with existing functionalities such as password expiry and password validation.
-Users can implement their own password validation logic inside the EncodePassword implementation.
+Users can implement their own password validation logic inside the `GenerateAuthString` implementation.

 ## Test Design